 by Bhante Debongshi

-All plants life begins as a seed.
+All plant life begins as a seed.
 In order for it to grow it requires nutrients (support) like fertile-soil and water to help it sprout to become a plant.
 With the support of these life’s fibers the seed first grows roots.
 Then the roots produce energy, which produces a shoot, a small plant which then comes through the soil.
 This is likened to the natural process of what takes place within human growth.
 Let’s take a closer look at what’s happening within this growth process.

 Our life begins as a seed of consciousness like plant.
 Sensuality is the fiber for consciousness which supports life for growth.
 When consciousness finds ground with form, it’s protected and preserved by form, settled on it and with the support of sensual pleasure it begins to manifest like the plant which sprouts.
 Wherever consciousness finds a ground, either with form, feeling, perception, or with any mental content, it engages and involves with it and with support of sensual pleasure it continues to advance into existence.
 The provision is that if there is a sensual entertainment, there is a tendency of longing for life to rejuvenate.
 The consciousness itself is like a survival package.
 It contains the karmic fibers for its need while growing energies and forming into life.